datasciencecampus/pprl_toolkit/README.md

 ### Creating and assigning a feature factory

 The next step is to decide how to process each of the columns in our datasets.

-To do this, we define a feature factory that maps column types to feature generation functions, and a column specification for each dataset mapping our columns to column types in the factory.
+The `pprl.embedder.features` module provides functions that process different data types so that they can be embedded into the Bloom filter.
+We pass these functions into the embedder in a dictionary called a feature factory.
+We also provide a column specification for each dataset mapping our columns to column types in the factory.

 ```python
 >>> from pprl.embedder import features